 - Risk management legislation

 Program Requirements: There are no admission requirements to take this program, however certain criteria must be met for participants taking the PHR or SPHR exam.
-See exam requirements below.
+See the HRCI website for exam requirements.

 PHR and SPHR Exam Requirements: To apply for either the Professional in Human Resources (PHR) or the Senior Professional in Human Resources (SPHR), candidates must have a combination of education and professional HR experience.
 For more information, see the certification information handbook or visit www.HRCI.org.